 Arthrocentesis is commonly defined as the lavage or wash out of the TMJ without viewing the joint space using small sterile needles and saline or lactated Ringers solution.
 This procedure if performed by a trained Oral and Maxillofacial Surgeon is predictable, non-invasive and effective in pain relief by reducing joint inflammation and to increase jaw mobility by removing joint adhesions (scar tissue) and small bone spurs.

 TMJ arthrocentesis is an in-office procedure performed under local anesthesia with IV sedation or general anesthesia.
 Dr. Bolourian will discuss in detail the mode of anesthesia that best fits your condition and situation.
 Under sterile conditions, local anesthetic (numbing medicine) is delivered to the affected temporomandibular joint (TMJ).
 A small, TMJ specific designed trocar is then delivered into the TMJ (Superior Joint Space).
 A sterile solution (Lactated Ringers or Normal Saline) is then delivered to wash out the joint and remove and dilute inflammation within the joint.
 Small bone spurs which are formed in response to inflammation will also be removed through this non-invasive procedure.
+Depending on your condition, Dr. Bolourian may offer a series of autogenous platelet rich plasma (your blood products) injections within the joints.
+Recent studies have shown platelet rich plasma (PRP) help release growth factors which helps promote bone healing and bone quality in the joint.
+PRP has also shown to significantly reduce pain within the TMJ in long terms.

-Am I a candidate for TMJ arthrocentesis?
+Are you a candidate for TMJ arthrocentesis?

-How is my recovery after TMJ arthrocentesis?
+How is your recovery after TMJ arthrocentesis?

 Arthrocentesis of the temporomandibular joint is a minimally invasive treatment method at the boundary between conservative and surgical therapy.
 It is usually performed on an outpatient basis under IV sedation and local anesthesia.
 It is a method with a minimum number of complications.
 You should expect to get back to normal activities 24 hours after the procedure.
 So the procedure does not have a significant downtime and recovery.